How to manage your child's sleep routine when the clocks go forward

-And the Spring clock change – on March 28 this year – can (aargh!) disrupt your baby's carefully nurtured sleep routine.
+And this Spring clock change – on March 26 2023– can (aargh!) disrupt your baby's carefully nurtured sleep routine.

 - Bring naps and mealtimes forward.
-If you're altering bedtime, naps and mealtimes will need to fall in line too.
-Make them slightly earlier to suit your new routine.
+If you're altering bedtime as in Step 1, naps and mealtimes will need to fall in line, too.

-- Light plays an important part in controlling your baby's internal body clock (and yours, too).
-Try spending a little extra time outside during the day for a boost of fresh air and natural light.
-If your baby is struggling to wake up in the morning, make sure the room gets lots of natural light.
+- Spend time outside.
+Light plays an important part in controlling your baby's internal body clock (and yours, too).
+Try spending a little extra time outside during the day for a boost of natural light.
+And if, post-change, your baby is struggling to wake up in the morning, draw the curtains and make sure the room gets lots of natural light.

-- Do a bit of extra exercise with your baby – on the activity mat or crawling around the floor, depending on their age and stage – so they'll sleep well.
-But don't totally wear them out as over-tired children are – strange as it sounds– actually harder to get to sleep.
+- Up the exercise.
+Play games with your baby – on the activity mat or crawling around the floor, depending on their age and stage – so they'll feel more physically ready for sleep.
+But don't totally wear them out as completely over-tired children can – strange as it sounds– actually be harder to get to sleep.

-The important thing to remember is to keep your child's sleep routine as similar as possible.
-The Sleep Council says that “children with good sleep routines tend to cope better with the changes in time as they know what to expect at the end of the day” – ie. your normal, if slightly altered with timings, bedtime routine.
+Whatever you do, don't radically change your child's bedtime routine.
+According to the Sleep Charity spokespersson, "Children with good sleep routines tend to cope better with the changes in time as they know what to expect at the end of the day, even if the actual timings are slightly altered."

-And, remember, even if it takes a few days, your baby will soon naturally settle back into a routine.
+And remember: even if it takes a few days, your baby will soon naturally settle back into a routine.
 Until the clocks change again in October...